pitchmuc/cjapy/docs/cja.md

   * data : REQUIRED : Dictionary or JSON file to create a filter possible kwargs:
   * encoding : if you pass a JSON file, you can change the encoding to read it.

+* searchAuditLogs: Get Audit Log when several filters are applied.
+You can define the different type of operator and connector to use.
+  Operators: EQUALS, CONTAINS, NOT_EQUALS, IN
+  Connectors: AND, OR
+  **Note**: there is a sample for creating a filterMessage available as attribute of your instance: `SAMPLE_FILTERMESSAGE_LOGS`
+  That may help you creating the filter.
+  Arguments:
+  * filterMessage : REQUIRED : A dictionary of the search to the Audit Log.

 ### Get report